Percolation phase transition on planar spin systems: Main model and auxiliary results

-We postpone the proof of this lemma to Appendix~\ref{app:lemma_light}.
+We postpone the proof of this lemma to the Appendix.

-Heuristically, we will define the process so that, at each time-mark associated to a site, said site will update its state according to the Ising process distribution conditioned on the state of its four neighbors.
+Heuristically, we will define the process so that, at each time mark associated to a site, said site will update its state according to the Ising process distribution conditioned on the state of its four neighbors.
 For $\beta \in [0, \infty]$ and~$z_1, \dots, z_4 \in \{-1, 1\}$, we denote